The dependence of the abstract boundary classification on a set of curves I: An algebra of sets on bounded parameter property satisfying sets of curves: Introduction

-Note that our definition of $<$ considers the parameterisation chosen for $\gamma$.
-That is if $\delta(t)<\gamma(t)$ then we know that $\delta(t)\not<\gamma(2t)$.
-Another way to say this is that we draw a distinction between reparameterisations of the same image of a curve.
+The condition $\delta=\gamma|_{[a',b')}$ requires the two curves to be equivalent as functions, on the appropriate domain.
+This implies that the definition of $\leq$ considers the parametrization chosen for $\gamma$.
+That is, if $\delta(t)\leq\gamma(t)$ then we know that $\delta(t)\not\leq\gamma(2t)$.
+Thus we draw a distinction between different parametrizations of the same image of a curve.